If you've ever hesitated to book a flight, there's something that might give you peace of mind.

 - Delta: The 24-hour rule applies to all bookings.

 - JetBlue: Must be booked at least a week prior to departure.

 - Southwest: The 24-hour rule applies to all bookings.

 - United: Must be booked at least a week prior to departure.

 Be sure to read up on your airline's individual policy before buying your ticket to know whether the 24-hour cancellation window will apply.

-Whether you’re flying within the U.S. or heading abroad, you’ll almost always have a 24-hour window to cancel your flight and get a full refund.
-Remember that next time you see an insanely cheap mistake fare to book it before it disappears.
+Whether you're flying within the U.S. or heading abroad, you'll almost always have a 24-hour window to cancel your flight and get a full refund.
+Remember that next time you see a great flight deal – and book it before it disappears.